sirfifer/voicelearn-ios/docs/TESTFLIGHT_DISTRIBUTION.md

 - Build number (1, 2, 3...): Increment for EVERY TestFlight upload

 To update in Xcode:
-1. Select the VoiceLearn target
+1. Select the UnaMentis target
 2. Go to **General** tab
 3. Update **Version** and **Build** fields